 Initial Accommodation: Urban House – Wakefield – the nearest to York

 Initial Accommodations Centres are hostels or lodgings for people who have asked for asylum and do not have funds to support themselves.
 In 2012 the Government, through the Home Office, awarded a 5 year contract to Serco and G4S to provide accommodation, dispersal housing and transportation to accommodation for asylum seekers.
 This contract is called the COMPASS – Commercial and Operating Managers Procuring Asylum Support – contract.
-G4S operates the contract in Yorkshire, Humberside and the North East and runs two Initial Accommodation Centres, one in Birmingham and one in Wakefield.
-In 2017 a two-year extension to the contract was approved by the Home Office.
+Mears Housing is now operating the contract in Yorkshire, Humberside and the North East and runs the Initial Accommodation Centres, in Wakefield.

 In Wakefield, the Initial Accommodation Centre (IAC) is called Urban House.
-The company Urban Housing owns Urban House and is contracted by G4S to accommodate 300 asylum seekers.
-Asylum seekers stay at Urban House for about 21days whilst the legal aspects of their asylum claim are sorted out.
+The company Urban Housing owns Urban House and is contracted by Mears to accommodate 300 asylum seekers.
+Asylum seekers stay at Urban House for about 21 days whilst the legal aspects of their asylum claim are sorted out.

 Urban Housing provides family rooms for families and shared rooms for individuals.
 Men’s and women’s rooms are on separate corridors; each of the corridors has toilets and showers.
 Urban Housing provides bedding, towels, basic toiletries, washing facilities for clothes, and all meals.
 Meals are cooked on the premises by catering staff.

 At Urban House, there is a communal dining hall, individual social rooms for men and women, a family TV room, a classroom, a quiet room and a playroom.
 The classroom, quiet room and playroom are opened on a sessional basis.
 Outside groups run various social sessions at Urban House and there is a Volunteer Coordinator who programmes sessions.